-Symptoms of heart disease vary in each individual, by the type of heart disease, and by how advanced the condition is.
-In early heart disease, there may not be symptoms at all.
-As damage progresses, symptoms may be barely noticeable or may be confused with other health conditions, the effects of stress, or normal changes associated with aging.
-Sometimes the first sign of heart disease is a myocardial infarction (MI or heart attack) or a stroke.
+Symptoms are influenced by the type of heart disease, how advanced the condition is, and a person’s overall health.
+In early heart disease, there may not be any symptoms.
+As damage progresses, symptoms may be barely noticeable or confused with other health conditions, stress, or normal aging changes.
+Sometimes the first sign of a heart problem is a myocardial infarction (heart attack) or a stroke.

-Because early symptoms of heart disease may not be noticeable, annual physical exams at the general practitioner’s office often provide the best chance for detecting and treating heart disease before it progresses.
-Routine exams such as taking your blood pressure, listening to your heart with a stethoscope, and blood tests for cholesterol all help your family doctor diagnose potential cardiovascular problems.
+Since early symptoms of heart disease may not be noticeable, annual physical exams at your doctor’s office often provide the best chance of detecting and treating heart disease before it progresses.
+Routine tests such as taking your blood pressure, listening to your heart with a stethoscope, and checking your blood cholesterol levels help your doctor diagnose potential cardiovascular problems.

 Here are five common symptoms that a person may experience as heart disease progresses.